 Generally speaking I use a variety of different types of soil mix in my Raised Bed Gardens.
 One mix for deep rooted vegetables such as carrots, beetroot, radish, turnip, and parsnips which all need well drained soil that will not inhibit the root growth.

-The mixes that included washed sand or concrete sand are best for tap-root vegetablesOpens in a new tab. such as carrots as they need good drainage and no obstacles that will cause the roots to go all ‘pear shaped’ 😊
+The mixes that included washed sand or concrete sand are best for tap-root vegetables such as carrots as they need good drainage and no obstacles that will cause the roots to go all ‘pear shaped’ 😊

 I use another general mix that will do most other vegetables including cabbage, brussels sprouts, lettuce, kohlrabi, onions, shallots, cauliflower, peas & beans.